-The interview will be a refactoring exercise.
-Whilst we cannot give you explicit instructions please approach and execute the exercise in the same way you would do when developing a piece of real, production-ready code.
+The interview will be a refactoring exercise, whilst we cannot give you explicit instructions, please attempt the exercise in the same way you would developing a piece of real,production-ready code.

-The interviewer will begin by talking about the code – the code is functionally complete and your task will be to improve it, whilst explaining what problems your refactoring solves.
+The interviewer will begin by talking about the code – the code is functionally complete; your task will be to improve it, whilst explaining what problems your refactoring solves.

 Before the interview

-- Have an IDE for your chosen language such as Pycharm for Python, IntelliJ for Java (or whatever you are most comfortable with) installed and working
+- Have a Python friendly IDE such as Pycharm (or whatever you are most comfortable with) installed and working

 The IDE must be able to run tests during the exercise